UE4Research/ue4research.github.io/resources.md

 ## Getting started

-There are a wide variety of freely-available resources dedicated to helping new users familiarise themselves with Unreal Engine 4.
+There are a wide variety of freely-available resources dedicated to helping new users familiarise themselves with the Unreal Engine.
 Key resources include:

 - The [official Unreal Engine documentation](https://docs.unrealengine.com/) provides tutorials and getting started guides alongside detailed technical information about various engine subsystems and full API documentation.